 Culture is also a reflection of values.
 When there is a strong set of adhered-to values, individual employees have collective agreement on how to operate.
-By way of example, here at Strong-Bridge one of our core values is “Clients First” — meaning, we consistently put the needs of the client first, we hire for people that understand and agree with this principle, and we talk about it as a firm regularly.
+By way of example, here at Strong-Bridge one of our core values is “Clients First” — meaning, we consistently put the needs of the client first, we hire people who understand and agree with this principle, and we talk about it as a firm regularly.
 It’s a part of our culture.
 We even award individuals who passionately demonstrate this and other values.
 The natural result of this is that we retain business.
 If clients are satisfied, business is good.

 Then, there is the employee upside.
 When a company’s culture is defined by values, there is a sort of compass to define actions, and a guide for hiring that helps organizations create a unified culture.
 This generally results in happier employees, and happy people are more likely to stay.
 Not to mention, happy employees are simply more fun to work with.

 3. WHAT ADVICE DO YOU HAVE FOR COMPANIES LOOKING TO IMPROVE CORPORATE CULTURE?

 Dynamic, engaging, effective organizational culture is employee-driven and supported by leadership.
 For your employees to drive culture, you must do two things really well.
 First, you have to hire the right people — people who share your values.
 Second, you must model the expected behavior.
 There is no doubt that culture goes awry when leaders don’t embrace or model it; it immediately creates an environment of skepticism and distrust.
 We all know it, but the actions must follow our words for trust to be earned.